HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/au-2/index.md

 * Accesses to information and files
 * Account creation, modification, or deletion; and,
 * Modifications of privileges and access controls.
-* (Moderate and High only) Read access to sensitive information
+* Read access to sensitive information
-* (Moderate and High only) Modification to sensitive information
+* Modification to sensitive information
-* (Moderate and High only) Printing sensitive information
+* Printing sensitive information

 iii.
 The following events must be identified within network device (e.g., router, firewall, switch, wireless access point) audit logs:
 * Device startup and shutdown;